 What is Nasal Breathing?

 Nasal breathing means breathing through the nose.
-It can be practiced via several nasal breathing exercises.
+It can be practised via several nasal breathing exercises.
 To understand it further, let us first try to differentiate between the functions of both the breathing organs.

 The mouth’s purpose is to initiate digestion in the body, whereas the nose supports our respiratory system.
 The nose can prevent allergens and foreign bodies from entering our lungs.
-It also moistens and warms the air we breathe-in for smoother entry to the lungs.
+It also moistens and warms the air we breathe in for smoother entry to the lungs.

 Hyperventilation (hard breaths through the mouth) while exercising or running may allow extra carbon dioxide intake inside the body.
 As a result, the body cells get less oxygen resulting in low blood circulation in the body.
 Therefore, in extreme moments, the practice of nasal breathing exercises is the best way to oxygenate our systems.